Siddley/Enhanced.HTML.CFML/README.md

 Enhanced.HTML.CFML Package for Sublime Text 2 (Beta)
 ====================================================

-*NOTE: This package is brand new as of 9 September 2012 and is subject to possible dramatic and radical changes.
+*NOTE: This package is brand new as of 9 September 2012 and as such is a work in progress and subject to possible dramatic and radical changes.
 It will not break anything, but may cause you some frustration, use at your own discretion.*

 Synopsis
 --------